-That said, choosing workout underwear comes down to fabric and design.
+Choosing workout underwear comes down to fit, fabric and design.
 Check out the best men's athletic underwear and get expert tips on what to look for when shopping for the perfect pair.

-Manufacturers typically market athletic underwear according to gender, so we have listed men's picks below.
-In some cases, men's workout underwear is built to support greater weights and tend to be longer in length or roomier in the front than women’s versions due to anatomical differences.
-So people with bigger bodies may want to opt for men's versions.
+At LIVESTRONG.com, we prefer to use gender-neutral language, but manufacturers typically market athletic underwear according to gender.
+Men's workout underwear is built to support greater weights and tends to be longer in length or roomier in the front due to anatomical differences.
+So people with penises or bigger bodies may want to opt for athletic underwear marketed as men's.

 1. Lululemon Always in Motion Boxer 5"